xiix0/scam/README.md

-Fine day to work off excess energy.
-Steal something heavy.
+Good day to deal with people in high places; particularly lonely stewardesses.